ballerina-platform/ballerina-distribution/examples/tcp-client-ssl-tls/tcp_client_ssl_tls.md

 # TCP client - SSL/TLS

-This demonstrates how the Ballerina TCP client can be configured to connect to an SSL/TLS listener through a one-way SSL/TLS connection (i.e., the server is verified by the client).
+A TCP client configured with SSL/TLS configurations connect or interact with a TCP service over an encrypted TLS connection.
+Provide the `secureSocket` configurations to the client to initiate a secured TCP connection.

 ::: code tcp_client_ssl_tls.bal :::